mwcproject/mwc-node/doc/offline_wallet.md

 # Overview #

 Given the nature of MWC, given it's limited supply, it will be important to be able to properly secure coins.
-Currently in grin, there is no way that we are aware of to send funds from an offline wallet.
+Currently in mwc, there is no way that we are aware of to send funds from an offline wallet.
 We are not aware of a way to do this in Beam either.
 We have implemented new function in the MWC wallet called "submit".
 It submits a transaction to the network that has been finalized on an offline node.
 This will enable both sending and receiving funds with an offline airgapped wallet.
 We felt this was a necessity for users to be able to securely store their funds in MWC.